NTS Motorsports: Truck No. 14 history

 The 14 truck was the original Truck Series effort of Bob Newberry's NTS Motorsports.
 Son Brennan Newberry attempted the 2011 Truck Series finale at Homestead in the 14 truck, but failed to make the field after qualifying was rained out.
 Newberry then attempted 12 races in 2012 (withdrawing from Dover and failing to qualify at Martinsville), with 5 crashes and a best finish of 19th.
 Newberry's driving coach Brandon Miller ran the No. 14 at Texas finishing 20th.

 Newberry began the 2013 season in the 14 truck for his rookie season, with Eddie Pardue as crew chief.
 Newberry won the pole at the season opener at Daytona, but finished 33rd after a crash.
 After four races, Newberry moved over to the No. 24 truck and the No. 14 scaled back to part-time.
-Veteran Max Papis drove the 14 at Canadian Tire Motorsports Park with sponsor Sport Clips.
+Veteran Max Papis drove the 14 at Canadian Tire Motorsport Park.
 Papis would finish sixth on the road course after a last lap incident with Eddie Sharp Racing driver Mike Skeen, leading the two to quarrel on the cool down lap, and leading Skeens girlfriend to slap Papis on camera for which she received a fine and an indefinite suspension from all NASCAR events.
-Kevin Harvick ran the 14 truck at the second Martinsville race with sponsorship from Anderson's Maple Syrup and Kroger.
+Kevin Harvick ran the 14 truck at the second Martinsville race.
 Harvick would be involved in an incident with then-teammate Ty Dillon, grandson of RCR owner Richard Childress, while racing for second place, knocking the 14 truck out of the race.
 Harvick would later mention Ty Dillon and his brother Austin as reasons for his impending departure from the organization after 13 seasons.

-In 2014, Sprint Cup Series rookie Michael Annett ran the No. 14 truck at Eldora Speedway with TMC Transportation as the sponsor.
-Austin Dillon ran the second to last race of the season with RUUD Comfort Products.
+In 2014, Sprint Cup Series rookie Michael Annett ran the No. 14 truck at Eldora Speedway.
+Austin Dillon ran the second to last race of the season.

 Daniel Hemric drove the 14 truck full-time in 2015, running for Rookie of the Year.
 Hemric would finish 7th in points, but would move to Brad Keselowski Racing for 2016.

 Truck No. 20 history

 The 20 truck debuted in 2014.
 Former Daytona winner John King drove the truck at the season opener.
-Gray Gaulding ran his part-time schedule in the 20 truck with sponsorship from Gemini Southern and Krispy Kreme, scoring two top five finishes.
+Gray Gaulding ran his part-time schedule in the 20 truck, scoring two top five finishes.
 Former series champion Austin Dillon made his debut for the team at Kansas in the No. 20 truck, and ran a total of four races with the team.
 Justin Lofton won a pole at Texas in the 20, finishing second.
 He would run two more races with a 9th-place finish at Pocono.
 Daniel Hemric ran the season finale at Homestead, finishing 12th.

-Florida native Scott Lagasse Jr. drove the truck at Daytona in February and Homestead in November with sponsorship from the Florida Department of Transportation.
+Florida native Scott Lagasse Jr. drove the truck at Daytona in February and Homestead in November.
 Gaulding planned to return for eight races in 2015, but left prior to his first start at Martinsville for Red Horse Racing.